calumdavey/calumdavey.oldsite/_posts/2019-06-01-nonEUmigration.md

 migration from particular countries.

-I loaded the data into [R](https://www.r-project.org), a free statistical software [4].
+I loaded the data into [R](https://www.r-project.org), a free statistical software.
 The raw data is presented in the simple graph below.
 We can see the strong upward trend in conventional migration from 1991 to 2004 (green line), and subsequent levelling-off or slight decline.
 In contrast, the